Kayapo & Kamayura People of Brazil

 Define an uncontacted tribe

-2. Explain the threats to these tribes
+2. Explain why these tribes are being 'contacted'.

 3. Explain the potential consequences of 'First Contact'